TheGeogeo/nodeJS_Scraping_Pokemon/README.md

-# nodeJS_Scraping_Pokemon
+# nodeJS Scraping Pokemon
-Scraping of all Pokemons since 1996.
+Scraping of all Pokemons since 1996.<br>
+All pokemons will be stored in a .JSON.

 # INSTALLATION
 Open terminal in your folder where you clone this git.<br>